yowashi23/plagiarism-detector/README.md

 # plagiarism-detector
-Using MinHash for building a plagiarism detector and an approximate search engine
+Plagiarism detector and approximate search engine using MinHash